xenanetworks/open-automation-config-converter/README.md

-# open-automation-config-converter
+# open-automation-test-config-converter
-Include converters to convert from Valkyrie test suite configs into XOA test suite configs
+Include the converters to convert from Valkyrie test configs into XOA test configs